mattppal/blog/src/content/blog/declarative-imperative.md

 Declarative and imperative solutions are just that: solutions— ways of solving problems.
 If you're attempting to drive data at scale in your organization, you should consider a solution _suited_ to scale and longevity.
 By contrast, if you need a high-powered, bleeding-edge product for an _essential_ problem, there may be considerable costs and zero extensibility in that tool.

-Today, **there is no middle ground in data engineering products.** Practitioners either begin with tools like Airflow and dbt, with hefty implementation costs, steep learning curves, and _OH_ so much wasted energy (have you ever built a dbt project from scratch?) or overly-declarative GUI tools— Matillion, Informatica, Wherescape (if I have to click something more than 3 times, I'm out).
+**Today, there is no middle ground in data engineering products.**

+Tools like Airflow and dbt traditionally come with hefty implementation costs, steep learning curves, and _OH_ so much wasted energy (have you ever built a dbt project from scratch?).

+By contrast, overly-declarative GUI tools, i.e. Matillion, Informatica, Wherescape (if I have to click something more than 3 times, I'm out), are tough to debug and mandate hacky workarounds for edge cases.

 This is all about to change, however.
 The next wave of great data engineering tools will be _both_ declarative _and_ imperative and existing tools will adapt... or die.
 The _ideal_ data engineering tool combines the declarative and imperative— it handles the common remarkably well, but also allows for robust solutions at the edge.

 ## 🔄 Synergy

+Leveraging both declarative and imperative components, tools like [Meltano](https://meltano.com/), [Mage](https://www.mage.ai/), and even [Airflow](https://airflow.apache.org/) (with some third party integrations) can be incredibly powerful.

+Take Meltano as an example: in addition to its [declarative "marketplace,"](https://hub.meltano.com/extractors/) you can also build your own sources/targets.
+Functionally fungible, Meltano taps combine the declarative and imperative.

+This is the pattern we'll focus on for the rest of the article: the hybrid declarative/imperative tool.

-### Analytics engineers know what's up
+### Analytics engineers are paradigm ninjas

-SQL is a great example of a language where imperative and declarative patterns can be used to construct high-level transformations.
+SQL is a great example of a language where imperative and declarative patterns are **already** used to construct high-level transformations.
 Many analytics engineers are familiar with the following pattern:

-1. Store the result of common transformations in tables.
+1. Store common transformations in tables.
 2. Use common tables as inputs to queries.
 3. Leverage CTEs as the "building blocks" of calculations.

-So why hasn't SQL _tooling_ adopted this framework? dbt lacks a robust framework for DRY code.
-Coalesce is pioneering this approach, but their product is closed source and targeted primarily at the Snowflake-enterprise market.
-Even in analytics, the idea of a "query library" is not a solved problem.
+4. Chain CTEs, tables, and aggregates to construct a query.

+One area where AE's fall short, in my experience, is reusage at the _query_ level.
+"Query libraries" remain an unsolved problem.
 SQL is written, stashed, and lost more than _any_ company will admit.
 Worse, there's no community marketplace to go find common SQL tidbits.

+Surprisingly, the imperative/declarative framework and query libraries are entirely absent from SQL tooling.
+I find this odd, since many seem [enamored](https://www.getdbt.com/product/semantic-layer/) with the semantic layer, which one could argue is tangential to developing data transformation at scale.

+To be fair, [Coalesce](https://www.coalesce.io) is pioneering a hybrid approach (they call it Data Architecture as a Service, or [DAaaS](https://www.eckerson.com/articles/data-architecture-as-a-service-liberation-for-data-users) for short), but their product is targeted at the Snowflake enterprise market.

+### Shared Resources

 What we NEED is a transformation tool that allows users to share _patterns_ and _nodes_.
 And not just SQL!
 Orchestration & data engineering, too!
 One that democratizes data transformation in the most meaningful way possible: by making common transformations available in a marketplace-like setting.

-A prime example?
-GitHub Actions.
+A prime example of this marketplace? **GitHub Actions.**

-GitHub Actions _revolutionized\_\_ CI/CD.
+GitHub Actions _revolutionized_ CI/CD.
 I say this, because I can remember a time when I knew absolutely nothing about CI/CD.
-While some may claim that's still true, I have been able to build some \_pretty awesome_ stuff with Actions. 😂
+While some may claim that's still true, I have been able to build some _pretty awesome_ stuff with Actions. 😂

 The innovation?
-Open-source the jobs step.
-Anyone can build a runtime job and create an action in the market place.
-This means that, for almost every step of my actions, I'm grabbing pre-built code off-the-shelf and plugging it in.
+GitHub open-sourced the "jobs" step.
+Anyone can create an action in the marketplace.
+This means, for almost every step of my actions, I'm grabbing pre-built code and plugging it in.
 Do I need to know how to get a list of all the changed files in my repo on merge?
 [Nope](https://github.com/marketplace/actions/changed-files).
 Do I need to spend hours figuring out how to deploy to kubernetes?
 [Nope](https://github.com/marketplace/actions/deploy-to-kubernetes-cluster).

-The **only** things I need to know are:
+The **only** things I need to know:

 1. What I want my tool to accomplish.
 2. What actions are available.